sanity-io/GROQ/spec/Section 13 -- Extensions.md

 * If the length of {args} is not 1:
   * Report an error.

-## Geo Extension
+## Geography Extension

 ### geo type

-Geo type represents a geography and can contain points, lines, polygons which are representable as a Geo Point or in GeoJSON.
-Concretely, an object is coerced to geo type if:
+The geo type represents a geography and can contain points, lines, and polygons which can be expressed with a single latitude/longitude coordinate, or as a GeoJSON object.
+Concretely, an object is coerced to the geo type if:

-1. If the object is Geo Point, that is it has a key `lat` for lattitude and a key `lng` or `lon` for longitude (but not both).
+1. If the object is coerced to a geographic point, that is it has a key `lat` for latitude and a key `lng` or `lon` for longitude (but not both).
 2. If the object has [GeoJSON](https://tools.ietf.org/html/rfc7946) representation.

 Geo type supports following GeoJSON Geometry Objects: